josephngo1204/molecular-property-prediction/README.md

-# Past Work and Current Projects
+# Applied Machine Learning in Material Science + Chemistry

-#### A basic collection of all my works and projects thus far on applied machine learning in material science and chemistry, including the following concepts:
+#### A basic collection of all my works and projects thus far in this field, including the following concepts:

 #####          - Chemoinformatics (RDKit, Mordred)